meaningfy-ws/er-system/docs/schema/CanonicalEntity.md

     range: uri
   type:
     name: type
-    description: 'A string representing the entity type URI (based on CET)
+    description: "A string representing the entity type URI (based on CET).\n\nNote\

-      '
+      \ that we don't use the `designates_type` thing here, since entities or canonical\
+      \ entities \nare always used in clearly distinct contexts.\n"
     from_schema: https://data.europa.eu/ers/schema
-    rank: 1000
     alias: type
     owner: CanonicalEntity
     domain_of:
+    - RequestOrResponseMixin
     - Entity
     range: string
   entityDataFormat: